GREAT Advisory Group

 Gloria J. Ashaolu

-Gloria J. Ashaolu is a doctoral student in the Department of History at Michigan State University.
-Through her academic studies and community engagements, and commitment to a career of learning, teaching, research, advocacy, and servant-leadership, Gloria aspires to create and engage with meaningful work that helps us better understand the present through our collective history, coupled with effective, innovative, and educational instructional practices that have a transformative effect.
+Gloria J. Ashaolu is a doctoral candidate in History at Michigan State University.
+She was a Future Academic Scholars in Teaching (FAST) Fellow and serves on the Leadership Team for the Center for the Integration of Research, Teaching, and Learning (CIRTL).
+She is a recipient of the MSU Educator Award, the Muelder-Lowe Graduate (Teaching Assistant) Endowed Award, and the Fred Williams Graduate (Teaching) Award.
+She is a member of the Edward A. Bouchet Graduate Honor Society.
+Through her commitment to research, teaching, and service, Gloria aspires to create and engage with meaningful work that helps us better understand the present through our collective history, coupled with effective, innovative, and educational instructional practices that have a transformative effect.
 She also enjoys exploring new places, cooking, outdoor activities, reading, and spending time with friends and family.

 Hima Rawal